-I’m slowly beginning to understand how much grief changes you, both in an immediate sense and an enduring way.
-There’s your experience of loss and the pain itself, and then there’s the way it shifts your perspective about your journey through life.
+I’m slowly beginning to understand how much grief changes you, both in an immediate and enduring sense.
+There’s your experience of loss and the pain itself, and then there’s how it shifts your perspective about your journey through life.

-I want to explore how grief changes you, both physically and psychologically, in the short and long term.
+I want to explore how grief changes you physically and psychologically in the short and long term.
 Although, it’s important to say that when it comes to grief, ‘short term’ appears to be anything from a few weeks to a few years – and that is ok.
-We shouldn’t expect people to rush their grieving process because it’s simply impossible.
+We shouldn’t expect people to rush their grieving process because it’s impossible.

 If you found your way here because you have experienced loss, my heart goes out to you.
 I’ve added a list of resources below that my friends and I have found helpful.
-Please feel free to share any that you would recommend in the comments as well.
+Please feel free to share any that you recommend in the comments.

 The emotional trauma of loss results in serious changes in brain function that endure.

 Lisa M. Shulman, MD

 Our brain’s immediate response to loss is to release a mixture of hormones and chemicals similar to our stress response when we experience ‘flight, fight, freeze or fawn’ – except we are now flooded with these repeatedly.
 Every brief reminder of the loss triggers this stress response, which can cause some physical and emotionally draining symptoms, such as loss of appetite, anxiety, disturbed sleep and a general sense of fatigue.